pil0706/Map_blog/_posts/2019-06-27-Learn from others.md

 </p>

 I came out with conclusions below, which causes this phenomenon (buildings on water).
-1. Data did not come from one source
+A. Data did not come from one source
     - for instance, water bodies, buildings, road links all are from difference sources
-2. Like the Bermuda triangle, only that part of world has projection bugs
+B. Like the Bermuda triangle, only that part of world has projection bugs
 	- when service providers convert spatial data to vector tiles, that area has 'unknown' issues?
 (I maybe go too far.
 I don't want to believe they made that mistakes.)
-3. I may be wrong
+C. I may be wrong

 So, I tracked their data